wlatic/hassio.addons/addon-cloudflare-argo/cloudflareargo/README.md

-The basic config enables 1 Cloudflare Argo tunnel using: certificate ( sign-up via https://www.cloudflare.com/a/warp upload to /config and put the path here ) cf-cred ( set a /config based path here ,the file will generate itself) hostname service
+The basic config enables 1 Cloudflare Argo tunnel using: certificate ( sign-up via https://www.cloudflare.com/a/warp upload to /config and put the path here )

+hostname
+service